chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-07-26-fix-bug-in-rose.markdown

  54   XOMP_barrier();
  55 }
 ```

 At line 46, the default loop scheduler is called to calculate the right bounds assigned to each thread.

-Checking libxomp.h for the prototype of this scheduler:
+Now exit the editor (:q in vim).
+We check libxomp.h for the prototype of this scheduler:
 ```.term1
 vim $ROSE_SRC/src/midend/programTransformation/ompLowering/libxomp.h +72
 ```